sowmyathogiti/Healthify/Contributions/Swaroopa-individual-2/README.md

 - On first half day, I got a few preliminary comments regarding my first individual contribution report, based on the comments I started working on including personal commit links and
 I also accounted all the points that I earned for each section of the rubric
 - Link to github: https://github.com/sowmyathogiti/Healthify-NWMSU/commit/6a0397712dad7380aabc77bd30c01a6225aca76b
-- We have had a review on our assignments and we have prepared and made some modifications in our project repository, for our client presentation.
+- We  had a review on our assignments and we have prepared and made some modifications in our project repository, for our client presentation.
 - Link to github: https://github.com/sowmyathogiti/Healthify-NWMSU/commit/b4e9984540403d24f266d19b5601bdb17bf52953

 ### Half Day 2: